CoreBear/Flap/README.md

 - I really like concurrency/parallelism and system architecture
 - Sending collision notification was an issue, but it's now working fine
 - I like C#'s comfort in certain aspects, like the fact that I can pass around member function pointers, without the object itself.
 If I have to pass the object to use the function pointer, what's the point of the function pointer?!
+- Yes, I know about and how to use the cstdlib and string functions like itoa and to_string, I just like writing my own sometimes, to make sure I know what's going on underneath.